Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 When might it be helpful to seek Counselling or Psychotherapy

 At times in life a person may be aware that all is not well.
 Perhaps it feels as though emotions are all over the place and life is out of control.
-Maybe there is a feeling of being overwhelmed and needing to make changes but with no idea of what changes might either be possible or helpful.
+Maybe there is a feeling of being overwhelmed and needing to make changes but with no idea of which changes might be possible or helpful.
 Sometimes, though by no means always, a recognition that all is not well is triggered by events such as a loss, a breakdown in a friendship or a relationship and a sense that everything has got to feel too much.

 "When we are no longer able to change a situation - we are challenged to change ourselves."

-Psychotherapist and author
+Victor Frank Psychotherapist and author

 My aim as a Psychotherapist and Counsellor is to use my knowledge about how a person's current experiences relates to events and experiences in the past and to use this knowledge with respect for the uniqueness of the individual and their own rich and dynamic way of being.
-For someone to have the opportunity of working through the impacts of the past can be both a healing and empowering experience.
+For someone to have the opportunity of working through the impacts of the past can be both healing and empowering.

 The uncertainties of recent years